 I wrote an honest application and an honest subsequent email withdrawing my application, but never heard anything from the organisation, so maybe they are not the right company for me anyway.

-It doesn’t mean that I won’t ever do a job like the one I applied for and accept it is just not the right time now.
+It doesn’t mean that I won’t ever do a job like the one I applied for - I accept it is just not the right time now.

 So, I have learnt to accept and know my limitations, not keep berating myself about what I should do, and be proud of what I am doing.

 Know your limitations, accept your limitations and be proud of what you are achieving!